qing10101/WilliamsBattery/README.md

 1.  **Activate your virtual environment:** `source .venv/bin/activate`
 2.  **Run the main script:** `sudo python3 main.py`

-The script will guide you through selecting a target, enabling Tor, and choosing an attack profile.
+The script will automatically detect your network interface and then guide you through selecting a target, enabling Tor, and choosing an attack profile.

 ## 🛡️ Attack Profiles Explained

-The toolkit offers three distinct strategic profiles, each combining different attack vectors.
+The toolkit offers three distinct strategic profiles, each combining different attack vectors with carefully tuned thread counts for optimal performance.

 ### 1. Full Scale Counterstrike (The Siege)

-This profile is a comprehensive, "kitchen sink" assault designed for maximum pressure across the entire technology stack.
-It is a long-running siege meant to test long-term resilience.
+This profile is a comprehensive, "kitchen sink" assault designed for maximum sustained pressure across the entire technology stack.
+It is a long-running siege meant to test long-term resilience. **Warning: This profile is extremely resource-intensive on the attacking machine.**

--   **Strategy:** Overwhelm everything at once.
+-   **Strategy:** Overwhelm everything at once with a massive, but sustainable, number of concurrent threads.
--   **Includes:** `UDP Flood`, `SYN Flood`, `ICMP Flood`, `TCP Fragmentation`, `DNS Query Flood`, **`Cache-Busting GET Flood`**, `HTTP POST Flood`, `Slowloris`, and `HTTP/2 Rapid Reset`.
+-   **Includes:** All 10+ attack vectors, including DNS Amplification, TCP Fragmentation, Slowloris, and H2 Rapid Reset.

 ### 2. Fast Counterstrike (The Surgical Strike)

 This profile is a short, intense burst designed for maximum impact in minimum time.
-It prioritizes the most efficient and modern attack vectors.
+It prioritizes the most efficient and modern attack vectors with an optimized thread count for high-impact, burst performance.

 -   **Strategy:** Cripple the target's services quickly and effectively.
--   **Includes:** `DNS Query Flood`, `SYN Flood`, `HTTP POST Flood`, and `HTTP/2 Rapid Reset`.
+-   **Includes:** DNS Query Flood, SYN Flood, HTTP POST Flood, and HTTP/2 Rapid Reset.

 ### 3. Adaptive Counterstrike (The Smart Strike)